JmpKey/9l/README.md

 File server mode supports a limited number of commands: create, start manifest, start sedder, start peer server, start peer client, stop.

 # Advanced use and offline use
-It is possible to use daemons in isolation from the daemon server; for this, instead of mike, use sally directly, but in this case you take on the responsibility of stopping the spawned processes - this is useful if you need deeper control over actions, for example in scripts.
+It is possible to use daemons in isolation from the daemon server, for this, instead of mike, use sally directly, but in this case you take on the responsibility of stopping the spawned processes - this is useful if you need deeper control over actions, for example in scripts.
 In this case, you run the necessary script for the daemon yourself and control its termination.
 Also, if necessary, it is possible to launch daemons even without sally - and by running the necessary executable file from the console with manual input - this is possible due to the fact that 9l is a set of loosely coupled programs.

 # Acuping use